hind121/juleb-docker-task/README.md

 ```
 docker compose up
 ```

+Now you can access the website by following this url [http://localhost:80](http://localhost:80)
 ## Notes

-* If the command docker compose up retruns with "port is already allocated" you can change it from docker-compose.yaml line: 5
+* If the command `docker compose up` returns with "port is already allocated" you can change it from docker-compose.yaml line: 5